wjcarpenter/gvoice-sms-takeout-xml/README.md

 That unique number will be used for that contact throughout the output files.

-In cases where there are multiple numbers for the same contact name, you can specify what you want to do about it.
+In cases where there are multiple numbers for the same contact name, you can specify what you want to do about it, which can affect how conversations appear when you restore the backup files.
 This is called the number replacement policy or simply the number policy.
 Here are the possibilties:
 - `asis`: (Default) When a given number is found along with that contact name,